I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 return () => clearInterval(interval);

-// On start: use cached URL, fallback to fresh fetch
+// On start: use the cached credential, fall back to a fresh mint

 const start = async () => {